OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 - Input Gateway and DNS Servers
 - Select OK and then quit the dialog

-An example of static network configuration on the available network interface on the 10.0.1.x class C network, with a gateway in 10.0.1.1 and using 8.8.8.8 as the DNS server:
+Here's an example of static network configuration on the available network interface on the 10.0.1.x class C network, with a gateway in 10.0.1.1 and using 8.8.8.8 as the DNS server:

 .. image:: /images/network-conf-example.png
     :align: center

 The second action needed is to set the **oneadmin account password**.
-You will need this to login to OpenNebula.
+You will need this to log in to OpenNebula.
 Check the :ref:`Accounts section <accounts>` to learn more about vOneCloud roles and users.

 .. image:: /images/set_oneadmin_password.png
     :align: center